What are networks?

 Subnetworks and combinations

-RideAmigos allows parent-child relationships between networks.
+RideAmigos allows for parent-child relationships between networks.
 Some examples:

 - Regional Platform > Local TMA (Parent network) > Employer (Subnetwork)